 Miramar College has identified practices on our campus that serve as friction points/barriers to equity relative to Wraparound Services.
 One of the most challenging barriers we face in addressing how to close the equity gap for our Black and African American students is in connection to resources that directly support intentional efforts to close equity gaps and address opportunity gaps.
-The District Black Student Success Workgroup provides a space for those interested in building a culture of inclusivity, but work is siloed and actions are not strategically woven into our campus practices - especially as we transform our campus through Guided Pathways.
+The District Black Student Success Workgroup provides a space for those interested in building a culture of inclusivity, but work at Miramar is siloed and actions are not strategically woven into our campus practices - especially as we transform our campus through Guided Pathways.
 There is a lack of awareness of available resources such as health services, mental health, financial aid, zero-cost textbooks, food assistance, etc., amongst students and the campus community as a whole.
-These holistic student supports are critical to student success and persistence.
+These holistic student supports are critical to student success and completion.
 Additionally, as students explore their academic and career pathways, we are working toward developing a robust career exploration module through Guided Pathways.
 Data is also a barrier at Miramar.
 Once the ACP Success Teams launch, members should discuss data needs including the need to disaggregate completion data to address intentional strategies to support Black and African American students.
+As a campus, we are not able to effectively review quantitative/qualitative data and the connection between completion and student engagement with wraparound services that may influence and impact a student's successful completion at Miramar.
+Having access to this level of data to triangulate contributing factors that lead to completion, will help us identify where to prioritize resources toward successful and intentional strategies.
+It is difficult to connect the dots on what factors may contribute to successful completion for our Black and African American students.
 While there are opportunities to engage in professional development on DEIA strategies to integrate into our services, there are limited, targeted professional development that addresses specific strategies to support Black and African American students.
-While Miramar has amazing programs such as Promise and EOPS, specific programs, and student engagement opportunities for our Black / African American students to connect and create a sense of belonging on campus do not currently exist at Miramar.
+While Miramar has amazing programs such as Promise and EOPS, specific programs, and student engagement opportunities for our Black and African American students to connect and create a sense of belonging on campus do not currently exist at Miramar.
 Programs such as Umoja, and the Black Student Union club also allow for Black and African American students to see themselves reflected as part of the campus culture through programming highlighting the voices and experiences of Black and African American students.